yairmeidan/ExData_Plotting1/README.md

 Each of the four R codes constructs the corresponding plot, i.e. code in `plot1.R` constructs the `plot1.png` plot.
 Each code is fully reproducinle, and follows the following steps:

-* Downloads the entire data set.
+* Downloads the entire data set, if it has not been downloaded yet.

 * Reads only the data it needs.

+* For plots 2-4, since it needs the "lubridate" package, it installs it if it has not been installed yet, and then loads it into memory.

 * Constructs a single plot and saves it to a PNG file with a width of 480 pixels and a height of 480 pixels.